 If you decide a Roth IRA conversion is right for you, you’ll need to keep three things in mind:

 - When to execute the conversion.
-If you have a significant balance in your traditional IRA, you may want to carry out multiple Roth IRA conversions over several years.
+If you have a significant balance in your traditional IRA, you may want to carry out multiple Roth IRA conversions over several years, which we call a systematic Roth conversion plan.
 If done properly, a multiyear approach could allow you to convert a large portion of your savings to a Roth IRA while limiting the tax impact.
 For example, you might convert just enough to keep additional distributions from being taxed at the next higher tax bracket.
 Early in retirement—when your earned income drops but before RMDs kick in—can be an especially good time to implement this strategy.
 One issue to be mindful of is making Roth conversions when you are close (within two years) to filing for Medicare and Social Security.
-A Roth conversion could increase your and the taxes you pay on benefits.
+A Roth conversion could increase your and the taxes you pay on Social Security benefits.

 - How you’ll pay the resulting tax bill.
 We recommend paying with cash from outside your IRA for a couple of reasons: